deniitooou/deniitooou/README.md

 > 🏆 241 Contributions in the Year 2022
  >
-> 📦 2.9 MB Used in GitHub's Storage
- >
-> 📜 7 Public Repositories
+> 📜 6 Public Repositories
  >
 > 🔑 2 Private Repositories
  >